 In 2016, the Supreme Court ruled in favor of Whole Woman's Health, finding that the two provisions "place a substantial obstacle in the path of women seeking an abortion, constitute an undue burden on abortion access, and therefore violate the Constitution," according to SCOTUSblog.
-The ruling established a precedent, or a legal rule that lower courts should defer to, in effect making all similar TRAP laws unconstitutional.
+The ruling established a precedent, in effect making all similar TRAP laws unconstitutional.

-"The big win in Whole Woman's Health is that a state can't insert itself between a woman and her ability to obtain an abortion and claim that they have women's health and safety as their concern, unless that state can substantiate those concerns with scientific evidence," Amy Hagstrom Miller, president and CEO of Whole Woman's Health, tells Bustle.
+"The big win in Whole Woman's Health is that a state can't insert itself between a woman and her ability to obtain an abortion and claim that they have women's health and safety as their concern, unless that state can substantiate those concerns with scientific evidence," Amy Hagstrom Miller, president and CEO of Whole Woman's Health, told Bustle in March.

-Some advocates are worried about the court choosing to hear a case so similar to Whole Woman's Health, given that that ruling should have established precedent.
-Jennifer Dalven, director of the ACLU's Reproductive Freedom Project, tells Bustle that the court doesn't have to hear arguments again to reverse the 5th Circuit's decision — they could have issued a summary reversal, which would reverse the lower court's decision and likely cite Whole Woman's Health.
+Some advocates were worried about the court choosing to hear a case so similar to Whole Woman's Health, given that that ruling should have established precedent.
+Jennifer Dalven, director of the ACLU's Reproductive Freedom Project, told Bustle that the court didn’t have to hear arguments again to reverse the 5th Circuit's decision — they could have issued a summary reversal, which would reverse the lower court's decision and likely cite Whole Woman's Health.
 She thinks the court is hearing the whole case again in part because Justices Brett Kavanaugh and Neil Gorsuch gave the court a firm conservative majority, increasing the chances that they will rule against June Medical and allow the restrictions to stand.
 In their decision, the Court’s four liberal justices were joined in the majority by Chief Justice John Roberts, who had dissented in the 2016 case that established the precedent under which the Louisiana law was found unconstitutional.

-Julie Rikelman, senior litigation director at the Center for Reproductive Rights, which is representing June Medical Services, says the court rarely issues summary reversals, and the Center asked the court to step in "because we thought that the people in Louisiana deserve the same rights as the people in Texas."
+Julie Rikelman, senior litigation director at the Center for Reproductive Rights, which is representing June Medical Services, told Bustle in March that the court rarely issues summary reversals, and the Center asked the court to step in "because we thought that the people in Louisiana deserve the same rights as the people in Texas."

-Despite Kavanaugh's "history of disrespect for women's rights," as Hagstrom Miller put it, she and Dalven say they're glad the court is hearing the case.
-"The 5th Circuit ignored the Supreme Court's decision in Whole Woman's Health and tried to basically build a completely new case with the same facts, and it's important for the Supreme Court to keep those circuit courts in check," Hagstrom Miller says.
+Despite Kavanaugh's "history of disrespect for women's rights," as Hagstrom Miller put it, she and Dalven are glad the court is hearing the case.
+"The 5th Circuit ignored the Supreme Court's decision in Whole Woman's Health and tried to basically build a completely new case with the same facts, and it's important for the Supreme Court to keep those circuit courts in check," Hagstrom Miller said.

-The court will also consider changes to a legal rule that could wipe out pro-choice lawsuits across the country
+The court also considered changes to a legal rule that could wipe out pro-choice lawsuits across the country.